BenzoEnzo/diet/README.md

 # Diet Application

 The Diet Application is designed to help users plan cost-effective diets by allowing them to filter and combine meal and product data from multiple sources.
-This application integrates Java, Spring, Scala, Spark, PostgreSQL, and MongoDB to provide a comprehensive solution.
+This application integrates Java, Spring, Scala, Spark, PostgreSQL, and MongoDB.

 ## Table of Contents